2019 •Sega Genesis

 GP32 becomes much easier to judge once it is forced into the same room as GP2X, GP2X Caanoo, and GP2X F-200.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GP32 versus GP2X is interesting because better value is the obvious angle.
-If GP32 feels almost right but not quite, GP2X is the sort of nearby detour that can completely change the shortlist.
+Compared with GP32, GP2X makes the more obvious play for readers who care about better value.
 GP2X is tracked around Discontinued.
 Its overall rating is ⭐️⭐️.
-From another angle, gP32 versus GP2X Caanoo is interesting because better value is the obvious angle.
-From another angle, if GP32 feels almost right but not quite, GP2X Caanoo is the sort of nearby detour that can completely change the shortlist.
+That said, gP32 versus GP2X Caanoo is interesting because better value is the obvious angle.
+That said, compared with GP32, GP2X Caanoo makes the more obvious play for readers who care about better value.
 GP2X Caanoo is tracked around Discontinued.
-From another angle, gP32 versus GP2X F-200 is interesting because better value is the obvious angle.
-More importantly, if GP32 feels almost right but not quite, GP2X F-200 is the sort of nearby detour that can completely change the shortlist.
+That said, gP32 versus GP2X F-200 is interesting because better value is the obvious angle.
+In practice, compared with GP32, GP2X F-200 makes the more obvious play for readers who care about better value.
 GP2X F-200 is tracked around Discontinued.

 GP32 pairs the hardware with 3.5 inch, TFT, 60 Hz, 320 x 240, 4:3, and 114.29 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Plastic, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Clicky 4-way thumbstick Upper placement, 2 Buttons, and L1, R1.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-A device can run a game and still fail the vibe test if the controls feel like an afterthought.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 GP32 is described with battery: AA x2 (Swappable).
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Front facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.